• Skip to primary navigation

 Other benefits include:

 • It tastes great!
-Whole wheat pasta can be dense and leave you longing for the traditional white pasta but not Kamut.
-It has a rich butter flavor and has the perfect “al dente” texture.
+It has a rich butter flavor and has the perfect "al dente" texture.

 I like eating this pasta in the following ways:

-• Eating it for lunch, I like to serve it with a large salad like my Cucumber Chickpea Tomato Salad.
+• Eating it for lunch, I like to serve it with a large salad like my chickpea cucumber tomato salad.

 • It’s super yummy served with some vegan garlic bread (Not Dr. Sebi Recommended).